-The next step is to determine under what conditions a series of musical events can be taken to be true of real world events - in other words, under what conditions the depiction is true.
-In our analysis, this will be the case when these real world events satisfy certain inferences triggered by the musical voice - inferences from normal auditory cognition, and tonal inferences.
-Here we will only give a 'toy example' of an analysis of this kind: our goal is merely to illustrate the conceptual points we are making, and we will leave it for future research to develop analyses that are more realistic and thus take into account more parameters as well as more preservation principles.
+The next step is to determine under what conditions a series of musical events can be taken to be true of world events.
+In our analysis, this will be the case when these world events satisfy certain inferences triggered by the musical voice - inferences from normal auditory cognition, and tonal inferences.
+Here we will only give a toy example of an analysis of this kind: our goal is merely to illustrate the conceptual points we are making, and we will leave it for future research to develop analyses that are more realistic and thus take into account more parameters as well as more preservation principles.

-Starting from the pieces in (23) and the specification of possible denotations in (24), we will say that the musical piece $M = \langle M_1, ..., M_n \rangle$ is true of the pair of an object and events it undergoes, $\langle O, \langle e_1, ..., e_n \rangle \rangle$, just in case $\langle O, \langle e_1, ..., e_n \rangle \rangle$ is a possible denotation for M, and in addition the mapping from $\langle M_1, ..., M_n \rangle$ to $\langle e_1, ..., e_n \rangle$ preserves certain requirements, listed in (25).
+We start from pieces such as those in (23) (each reduced to a single voice), combined with the specification of possible denotations in (24).
+We will say that the musical piece $M = \langle M_1, ..., M_n \rangle$ (made of n musical events) is true of the pair of an object and events it participates in, $\langle O, \langle e_1, ..., e_n \rangle$, just in case $\langle O, \langle e_1, ..., e_n \rangle$ is a possible denotation for M, and in addition the mapping from $\langle M_1, ..., M_n \rangle$ to $\langle e_1, ..., e_n \rangle$ preserves certain requirements, listed in (25).